matias2018/a11y/README.md

 Use Dark Mode
 Use High Contrast
 Increase/decrease font size

+Tested up to: 6.4

+Stable tag: 1.0.0

+License: GPLv2 or later

 Additional Notes:
 This plugin works quality while used with a well-based WordPress subject that follows accessibility guidelines.